stateful/vscode-marquee/docs/CustomWidgets.md

 }
 ```

 Note that the channel name you want to attach to is your extension id.
-Also important: Marquee attaches the VSCodeWebview instance, that you usually acquire through `window.acquireVsCodeApi()`, to the `window` scope for you to use.
+Also important: Marquee attaches the VS CodeWebview instance, that you usually acquire through `window.acquireVsCodeApi()`, to the `window` scope for you to use.